The page covers:

-This 1752 etching by Giuseppe Vasi shows the western part of Campo Vaccino whereas its eastern
+This 1752 etching by Giuseppe Vasi shows the western part of Campo Vaccino whereas its central and eastern

-part is shown in another etching.
-Campo Vaccino (Cow Field) was the site of a weekly cattle market for many centuries (vacca is the Italian word for cow).
+parts are shown in other etchings.
+Campo Vaccino (Cow Field) was the site of a weekly cattle market for many centuries (vacca = cow).
 In the XVIIIth century the level of

 the ground was higher than in antiquity and it covered most of the Roman ruins; the few surviving monuments were partly buried.